Curtin horse paddock walk directions

 Start/Finish - Curtin shops, Strangways Street

 Dog friendly café Our Pick Red Brick Espresso, and others

 Bins - Curtin shops, North Curtin Playing Fields

 Distractions - Horses, kangaroos

-Playgrounds – Behind the Scout Hall; after the first Carruthers St underpass; before the second Carruthers St underpass
+Playgrounds - Behind the Scout Hall and after the Dunstan St underpass

 Curtin shops to Illoura Horse Holding Paddock (15 minutes)